Smrečany – Our Lady Church

 History

-The church in Smrečany was built at the end of the 13th century (the village itself was first recorded in the document of King Andrew III of 1299), or in the last years of the first half of the 14th century at the latest.
+The settlement of Smrečany (Hungarian Szmrecsán) was first recorded in documents in 1299, under the name Zemerchen.
+The church in the village was built at the end of the 13th century, or at the latest in the last years of the first half of the 14th century.
 At the beginning of the 15th century, its interior was decorated with wall paintings, and at the beginning of the 16th century, a timber ceiling was decorated.
 In 1574, the church passed into the hands of Evangelicals, and finally returned to Catholics in 1707.
 During the Baroque period, it was not subjected to any significant modifications, apart from the helmet of the tower and a few interior fittings.
 In the years 1954-1956 the building underwent a thorough renovation.

 Architecture

 The façades of the church were pierced by pointed windows, quite large and wide, filled with traceries on the southern side, narrower, with smaller openings in the eastern wall of the chancel and sacristy.
 According to medieval customs, the northern side of the church had no openings.
-This tradition was undoubtedly of practical importance, because the most sunlight could be obtained from this side and from the east.
+This tradition was undoubtedly of practical importance, because from this side you could get the least sunlight.
 The reason could also be medieval mysticism, which reserved the northern side for evil powers, from which it was necessary to separate.
 Initially, the church was not reinforced with buttresses, only the sacristy could serve as the support for the chancel wall.

 Current state

-A large part of the original Gothic furnishings and decorations have been preserved in the church.
-These are wall paintings, three late Gothic altars and a medieval pulpit.
-Carved wooden stalls from the 15th century have also been preserved in the presbytery.
-The stone elements are represented by the Gothic portals and the base of the baptistery.
-The original Gothic traceries have survived in the nave and presbytery windows.
+A large part of the original furnishings, decorations and Gothic architectural details have been preserved in the church.
+These are wall paintings, three late-Gothic altars and a medieval pulpit’s roof decorated with pinnacles.
+In the chancel carved wooden stalls from the 15th century have also been preserved.
+Of the stone elements, there are Gothic portals (including the southern one with a tympanum with relics of fresco decoration) and the base of the baptistery.
+It is worth paying attention to the rood arcade and the vault in the chancel.
+Original Gothic tracery survived in the windows of the nave and chancel.
+Secondary, early modern elements are buttresses, a turret on the roof ridge of the chancel and the cupola of the tower.

 bibliography: